Table of Contents

 Differences between Chapter 7 Bankruptcy vs Chapter 13

 In short, the differences between Chapter 7 vs Chapter 13 bankruptcy is that in the Chapter 7 you don’t pay back debt, and in Chapter 13 you do.
 It’s like debt consolidation, administered by the government, not some company.
 Who’d want to do Chapter 13, right?
-Truth is, almost 10,000 people in the Los Angeles are filed Chapter 13 last year for a reason, about a quarter of all cases filed.
+Truth is, almost 10,000 people in the Los Angeles area filed Chapter 13 last year for a reason.
+That’s about a quarter of all cases filed.
 There’s a reason they’re doing that, and it’s not because they love paying debt.
 Don’t dismiss Chapter 13; it has its benefits, like saving your property and killing interest.

 It’s now 2021, but COVID really threw off filings.
 Let’s look at the last complete nonpandemic year: 2019.
 There were 28,861 Chapter 7 cases filed in our district, and 7,686 new Chapter 13 cases (there were 357 filings of other types, so we won’t focus on them).
 That’s a total of 36,873 new cases last year, and Chapter 7 bankruptcy accounted for the majority, or about 75% of them.

 Chapter 7 Makes Up Most FilingsPeople file more Chapter 7 bankruptcy cases than any other chapter.
 Does that means it’s better?
 Not necessarily.
 Every situation is different.
 Not everyone qualifies for Chapter 7 bankruptcy, and if you do, be careful what you wish for.
 You can lose assets, including house, car, or the ability to take to court in the future someone who’s already wronged you.